agron590-ISU/materials/README.md

 # DataStewardship
-Course materials for an experimental course on data stewardship.
+Course materials for an experimental course on data stewardship for Fall 2016.